 Program overview

 The Master of Education (MEd) program at Lakehead University is designed to cater to the professional and academic aspirations of students.
 This program offers a unique learning experience that addresses contemporary issues in education and research.
 Students can choose from two main fields of study: Educational Studies and Education for Change.
 The Education for Change field includes specializations such as Environmental and Sustainability Education, Indigenous Education, and Social Justice Education.
-This program is tailored to meet the diverse needs of education professionals, providing a flexible and responsive approach to learning.
+This program is flexible, allowing students to pursue their studies through various routes, including Thesis, Portfolio, or Course options, making it suitable for both full-time and part-time learners.

-• Program Length: Students can complete the program in a maximum of six terms (2 years) for full-time students or twelve terms (4 years) for flex-time students.
+• Program Length: Students can complete the program in a maximum of two years for full-time students and four years for part-time students.

 • Available routes include Thesis, Portfolio, or Course options.

-• Courses are offered both on-campus and online, providing flexibility in learning.
+• Courses are offered both on-campus and online, accommodating various learning preferences.

-• Small class sizes foster interaction and engagement with faculty and peers.
+• Small class sizes to enhance interaction with instructors and peers.

 Featured Experiences

-The Master of Education program offers several unique experiences that enhance the learning journey:
+The Master of Education program at Lakehead University offers several unique experiences that enhance the learning process:

-• Access to specialized resources such as the Centre for Place and Sustainability Studies and the Multi-Data Convergence Laboratory.
+• Access to Canada Research Chairs and specialized research centers, such as the Centre for Place and Sustainability Studies.

 Career Options

-Graduates of the Master of Education program can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Education program, particularly with a focus on Education for Change and Social Justice Education, can pursue a variety of career paths in Canada, including:

-• Program Coordinator: Oversee educational programs and initiatives within schools or community organizations, ensuring they meet educational standards.
+• Program Coordinator: Oversee educational programs in various settings, ensuring they align with educational standards and community needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.